Remarks on Automorphism and Cohomology of Cyclic Coverings: Finite Cyclic Coverings

 \section{Finite Cyclic Coverings}

 In this section, we review some basic facts of the cyclic coverings of smooth projective varieties.

 \begin{definition} Let $Z$ be a smooth projective variety over an algebraically closed field $K$, and let $\LL$ be an invertible sheaf on $Z$.
-Assume that $k$ is an integer number such that $\LL^k$ has a nontrivial section $s\in H^0(Z, \LL^k)$ whose zero divisor $D=Z(s)$ is smooth.
+Assume that $k$ is an integer and $\LL^k$ has a nontrivial section $s\in H^0(Z, \LL^k)$.
 There is a natural $\mathcal{O}_Z$-algebra